The War Lord: Plot

 Marc admits that Chrysagon had the right but he and the villagers are outraged when Bronwyn is not returned.
 They do not realize that she is staying of her own free will.

 The village sends Marc to contact the Frisians, with evidence that the boy is alive.
-Bronwyn and Chrysagon are on top of the keep.
-He talks of carrying her to a far place, after his duty to his Duke is done.
+When Bronwyn and Chrysagon are on top of the keep, he talks of carrying her to a far place, after his duty to his Duke is done.
 They see the Frisians hacking at the drawbridge and sound the alarm.
 Chrysagon climbs down to attack them, wearing only his braies.

-The raiders lay siege to the place, nearly all the village is with them.
-They call for the boy.
-Draco demands ransom.
+The raiders lay siege to the place, with nearly all the village now with them.
+They call for the return of the boy prince, but Draco demands ransom.
 Later he leaves, alone, perhaps for help.
+Chrysagon tells his men his brother is riding for help from the Duke in Ghent.

 The besiegers bring up a battering ram.
-Lacking a grappling hook, Bors slides down to retrieve the anchor of a boat.
+Lacking a grappling hook, Bors slides down to retrieve the anchor of a boat sunk in the moat.
 They use it to overturn the battering ram into the moat.
-That night, sheltering behind hurdles, the Frisians set fire to the doors.
-The defenders use hot oil, which burns up the drawbridge.
+That night, sheltering behind hurdles, the Frisians set fire to the entry door.
+The defenders pour boiling oil down on them, which also burns up the drawbridge.

 The Friesians and villagers build a siege tower, with a bridge that will carry them to the top of the keep.
-Suddenly, huge boulders and balls of fire descend on the siege tower.
+Suddenly, boulders and balls of fire crash into the siege tower.
 It is Draco, come with help from the Duke, including a catapult.
 He has also been given the demesne.
-He attacks Chrysagon, who stabs him unwillingly in the struggle.
-Draco falls to his death.
+Later, when they argue inside the tower, he attacks Chrysagon, who stabs him unwillingly in the struggle.
+Draco falls to his death down the stairwell.

 Chrysagon takes the boy to the Frisian camp.
-The leader offers him a place with them, and sanctuary for Bronwyn, who Chrysagon calls “my lady”.
-Chrysagon plans to go to the Duke and mend things for the people.
-But Marc jumps from a high tree wielding a sickle, wounding Chrysagon under his arm and running for Bronwyn, he is knocked over by Bors and becomes impaled on a tree branch.
+The Frisian prince offers him a place with them, and sanctuary for Bronwyn, who Chrysagon calls “my lady”.
+Chrysagon plans to go to the Duke and mend things for the people of the village.
+When Marc jumps from a high tree wielding a sickle, wounding Chrysagon under his arm and running to attack Bronwyn, he is collared by Bors on horseback and impaled on a jagged tree branch.
 Chrysagon confers the fief to one of his men, until he returns.
 Bors and Chrysagon, clutching his wounded side, ride off.